edubart/nelua-lang/docs/pages/overview.md

 free(a)
 ```

-This allows to use existing C libraries in Euluna code.
+This allows to use existing C libraries in Nelua code.

 ### C primitives